ric-sar/ultimate_phd_student_guide/what_is_a_phd.md

 Here you a list of portals to look for:
 * [Find A PhD](https://www.findaphd.com/phds/)
 * [PhD Portal](https://www.phdportal.com/)
+* [LinkedIn](https://www.linkedin.com/): meant as a professional social network, you can follow Professors or Labs on LinkedIn which usually posts open PhD positions (or post-docs)

 Last but not least, having some publications and a good background (i.e., good universities with high GPA) can help during the application.